fbpx

 This emerging trend is something I’ve already been addressing with many my clients over the past few years, and I’ve written a number of blog posts looking at the impact of artificial intelligence and automation in the working world and on our careers:

-Automation is Now – I often bring up the subject of automation because I love technology, and because I can see that it’s already here.
+Automation is Now – I often bring up the subject of automation because I love technology and because I can see that it’s already here.
 Automation doesn’t have to be negative.
 Change can be positive – once fear has been overcome.
 Automation and AI are causing – and sometimes allowing – some people to change their jobs, roles, or careers now.
-In other cases, tasks that used to take longer, are much easier because of automation and this is allowing some employees to improve their efficiency (e.g., by using AI-based text editing, video production, and graphic design tools).
-With some planning, and for some, training or education, automation could mean exciting opportunities ahead.
+In other cases, tasks that used to take longer are much easier because of automation, and this allows some employees to improve their efficiency (e.g., by using AI-based text editing, video production, and graphic design tools).
+With some planning and, for some, training or education, automation could mean exciting opportunities ahead.

-examples of automation at workThe Impact of Exponential Technologies on Careers and HR – Back in 1965, Gordon Moore predicted that computing would dramatically increase in power, and decrease in relative cost, at an exponential pace.
-Basically, “Moore’s Law” predicted that processing power for computers doubles every two years while remaining the same cost.
+examples of automation at workThe Impact of Exponential Technologies on Careers and HR – Back in 1965, Gordon Moore predicted that computing would dramatically increase in power and decrease in relative cost at an exponential pace.
+Basically, “Moore’s Law” predicts that processing power for computers doubles every two years while maintaining the same cost.
 We’re seeing the same pattern in other fields and industries, leading to large-scale societal changes.
 For the people working in the industries and fields that will be directly affected by these seismic shifts, careful and strategic career planning is warranted.

 Automation … is it your new competition? – We’ve already seen workers in the manufacturing sector lose their well-paid jobs to machines.
-Technology (especially, artificial intelligence and machine learning) is starting to replace white-collar professions also.
+Technology (especially artificial intelligence and machine learning) is also starting to replace white-collar professions.
 It would be foolish to assume some jobs are somehow immune from this trend toward automation.
 It’s already happening in areas we wouldn’t have anticipated not too many years ago.
 You just have to look at the history of industrialization in the last century to confirm its existence is as rapid as it is widespread.

 How to stay relevant in the era of artificial intelligence – The motivation to replace humans with efficient machines that are not vulnerable to ‘human distractions’ is clear; technology offers a huge financial gain.
 What about those ‘displaced’ and ‘replaced’ people who need those jobs to make a living?
 How are they supposed to compete against machines, artificial intelligence, and other forms of technology?
 In my opinion, the key is focusing on the most human elements